hulu/ectyper/README.md

         (ignored if extent or extent_size does not exist or is invalid).
         Defaults to "over"

+    extent_shift=NxM
+        Shifts the image away from anchor position by N pixels padding on the left and M pixels of padding on the top.
+Currently only positive integer values are supported.
+        Note, if the shift + image size exceeds the extent_size, weird stuff will likely happen.

     post_crop_size=NxM
        Applies a secondary "post-crop" to the image, after the standard image resize is performed.
 This supports the case where an image